 This program is designed for students seeking employment in the field of Computer Information Systems with a technical concentration.
 The program is not designed for transfer, although many of the courses are transferable to some senior institutions.
 Please note that some required courses may not be offered every semester.
-Due to limited course offerings, degreeseeking students may find it necessary to extend completion timelines, and attend both day and evening classes and attend classes on both campuses or online.
+Due to limited

-This certificate option provides courses which help to prepare students for the CompTIA A+, Linux+,

-Network+, and Security+ certifications.
+This certificate option provides courses which help to prepare students for the CompTIA A+, Linux+, Network+, and Security+ certifications.
 These certifications allow holders to meet the baseline requirements for DOD 8570/8140 IAT Level I and IAT Level II positions.